Mike Farrell

 Michael Joseph Farrell Jr. (born February 6, 1939) is an American actor, best known for his role as Captain B.J.
-Hunnicutt on the television series M*A*S*H (1975–83).
+Hunnicutt on the television series M*A*S*H (1975–1983).
 In addition, Farrell was a producer of Patch Adams (1998) starring Robin Williams, and he starred in the television series Providence (1999–2002).

 Farrell is also an activist and public speaker for various political causes.
 He has been the President of Death Penalty Focus since 1994.
-He is a long-time opponent of the death penalty.
-In 2001, Farrell said of the work: “I’ve wept many times.
-But I keep finding people who inspire me—some of them on death row, and more of them in the trenches, in the courts, in religious circles, fighting against the death penalty.”
-Farrell has helped raise defense funds for inmates he believes are innocent.
+He is a long-time opponent of the death penalty, and has helped raise defense funds for inmates he believes are innocent.

 Early life

 Farrell, one of four children, was born in South St. Paul, Minnesota, the son of Agnes Sarah Cosgrove and Michael Joseph Farrell.

 When he was two years old, his family moved from South St. Paul to Hollywood, California, where his father worked as a carpenter on film sets.
 Farrell attended West Hollywood Grammar School in the same class as fellow actor Natalie Wood, and graduated from Hollywood High School.
 He served in the United States Marine Corps from 1957 to 1959.
 After being discharged, he worked at various jobs before becoming an actor.